-Our recent cases have involved preparing an estate plan compliant with international treaties for a married couple with children, one a U.S. Citizen and the other a German citizen relocating from professional jobs in Europe to new positions in Southeast Asia; completing a complex estate, tax, and asset protection plan for clients with a $15 million estate; creating a business succession plan for clients with a major regional auto collision and classic car restoration business; working with a client’s trustee and business partners to secure and restructure $14 million in business debt for a major commercial real estate project; completing a $2.1 million sale and gift of a conservation easement for a cranberry bog; completing the sale and gift of a $1.1 million conservation easement in Touisset, Rhode Island; completing a gift of a conservation easement and a subdivision and sale of land in Assonet, Massachusetts along with tax planning for family property dating to the American Revolution; securing tree farm status and conducting tax planning and estate planning with a family limited partnership and irrevocable trusts for a client owning a major homestead in Plymouth County, Massachusetts dating back to the Pilgrims; completing estate tax plans for a dozen lottery winners with $1 million to $75 million in winnings; obtaining 501c(3) tax exempt status for a charitable organization providing recreational services to children with special needs and disabilities; and completing an estate tax plan and assisting with a 1031 tax exchange for clients restructuring their retirement income stream.
+Our recent cases have involved preparing an estate plan compliant with international treaties for a married couple with children, one a U.S. Citizen and the other a German citizen relocating from professional jobs in Europe to new positions in Southeast Asia; completing a complex estate, tax, and asset protection plan for clients with a $15 million estate; creating a business succession plan for clients with a major regional auto collision and classic car restoration business; working with a client’s trustee and business partners to secure and restructure $14 million in business debt for a major commercial real estate project; completing a $2.1 million sale and gift of a conservation easement for a cranberry bog; completing the sale and gift of a $1.1 million conservation easement in Touisset, Rhode Island; completing a gift of a conservation easement and a subdivision and sale of land in Assonet, Massachusetts along with tax planning for family property dating to the American Revolution; securing tree farm status and conducting tax planning and estate planning with a family limited partnership and irrevocable trusts for a client owning a major homestead in Plymouth County, Massachusetts dating back to the Pilgrims; completing estate tax plans for a dozen lottery winners with $1 million to $75 million in winnings; obtaining 501c(3) tax exempt status for various charitable organizations including scholarship funds and volunteer fire departments; and completing an estate tax plan and assisting with a 1031 tax exchange for clients restructuring their retirement income stream.